-Attention: You have 2 alternative for the first part to Sandvika, before you are going forward to Hovin.
+Attention: You have 2 alternative for the first part to Sandviken, before you are going forward to Hovin.

-1.: go from Gransherad to Tinnoset and take the boat crossing Lake Tinnsjø to Sandvika
+1.: go from Gransherad to Tinnoset and take the boat crossing Lake Tinnsjø to Sandviken

 Then it is necessary to book the boat crossing in advance!!!!!